vikbehal/Explore/Power BI/Day 1.md

 0. Introduction
 1. How to Develop & Publish a report.
 What are Workspaces?
 2. [Discuss Licensing in Power BI](https://powerbi.microsoft.com/en-us/pricing/)
   Premium license includes both - Power BI Report Server and the Power BI service.
-This is dual use license.
+This is dual use license
 3. Microsfot's Cloud First Mobile First approach - [Power BI desktop vs Report Server](https://docs.microsoft.com/en-us/power-bi/report-server/compare-report-server-service)
 4. Building Reports from browser and its limitations (Slow & Limited features - as of May 2020*)
 5. Where does data live?
 Is it live?
   When you click on 'Refersh' button on Power BI Desktop.
 It will 1.)
 Reload data from all data-sources 2.)
 Reapply transformations 3.)
 Reload visualizations
 6. What are DataSets?
   Rememeber: Your Reports -> Datasets -> Data
 6. Q&A - Ask a question & Pin it
    Ask questions using Natural language (English only - as of May 2020*)
 7. Roles - Role level security
 8. Apps